Overview & fast facts

-Getting to Pineapple Mountain is less of a hike, with a short trail that is steep at the start and quite leisurely the rest of the way.
-The route will take you up Leung Tin Au and along to the Leung Tin Au Gorge, where you’ll find Pineapple Mountain.
+Getting to Pineapple Mountain is less of a hike and more of a walk, with a short trail that is steep at the start and quite leisurely the rest of the way.
+The route will take you up Leung Tin Au and along to the Leung Tin Au Gorge.
 If you’re wanting to make a quick run of it, you can easily tackle the hike in a two-hour round-trip, but we would recommend finishing it off at Pak Nai Beach for a full excursion.
 Proper footwear is highly recommended should you wish to tackle this trail, as the path around the rocks can be treacherous, filled with sandy and slippery areas.

 Although the start of the hike to Pineapple Mountain is shaded in certain areas, you’ll still need to prepare ahead with adequate sun protection, as the trail will eventually lead you out into the exposed sun.
 Plenty of water is needed as well, as there are no kiosks along the way.
 All in all, this is a manageable workout for hikers of all levels.